The Truth Behind Why Hearing Aids Cost So Much

 But will the availability of OTC hearing aids do anything to diminish the power of the big six firms?
 For now, this remains unclear.

-Stoller is skeptical, noting how the passage of the Over-the-Counter Hearing Aid Act had little effect on the Big Six’s stock prices.
+Stoller is skeptical, noting how the passage of the Over-the-Counter Hearing Aid Act had little effect on the Big Five’s stock prices.

 This writer, however — who is hopefully a few decades away from needing hearing aids –– is just happy that people will have more affordable access to devices that aid one’s hearing.